 Open Kalshi

-Choosing the right prediction market platform depends entirely on what you want to trade and how you want to fund your account.
-This quick comparison breaks down the standout features and primary market focuses of today’s top platforms, spanning regulated US economic order books, global decentralized networks, and sports contracts, to help you find the best home for your capital.
+The comparison table below outlines the standout features and primary market focus of today's top platforms, from regulated US economic order books to global decentralized networks and dedicated sports contracts, so you can find the best fit for your capital.

 | Prediction Market App | Standout Trading Feature | Market Focus & Asset Classes |